-The Company operates its Secured Lending segment through its wholly-owned subsidiary Collateral Finance Corporation, LLC ("CFC").
-CFC has two wholly-owned subsidiaries: AM Capital Funding, LLC ("AMCF"), and CFC Alternative Investments ("CAI").
+The Company operates its Secured Lending segment through its wholly-owned subsidiary, Collateral Finance Corporation, LLC, including its wholly-owned subsidiary, CFC Alternative Investments ("CAI") (collectively "CFC").

 CFC is a California licensed finance lender that originates and acquires commercial loans secured primarily by bullion and numismatic coins.
 CFC's customers include coin and precious metal dealers, investors, and collectors.
-As of September 30, 2023, CFC and AMCF had, in the aggregate, approximately \$99.2 million in secured loans outstanding, of which approximately 27.9% were acquired from third parties (some of which may be customers of A-Mark) and approximately 72.1% were originated by CFC.
+As of December 31, 2023, CFC had approximately \$106.6 million in secured loans outstanding, of which approximately 20.2% were acquired from third parties (some of which may be customers of A-Mark) and approximately 79.8% were originated by CFC.